 - What’s the ONE benefit of Vendor central that you’d like to have in Seller Central?

 - If you left Seller Central for Vendor Central, what’s the one benefit that you’d miss most?

 - Carlos Alvarez, a nine figure Amazon seller and CEO of Blue Bird Marketing Solutions, where his unique Amazon marketing strategies have given him the nickname, the Wizard of Amazon

-- Vince Montero, a veteran e-commerce consultant and an Amazon advertising pro who was recently hand-picked to be the Product Manager of Helium 10’s new PPC tool, ADS
+- Vince Montero, a veteran e-commerce consultant, Amazon advertising pro, and Helium 10’s ADS PPC management tool builder who was recently hand-picked to be Helium 10’s Senior Product Marketing Manager

-- Barcus Patty, a passionate advocate for Amazon sellers and Product Manager for our new landing page builder.
-Portals.
+- Barcus Patty, a passionate advocate for Amazon sellers and a Helium 10 Brand Evangelist

 - Karyn Thomas, an Amazon listing optimization expert, co-founder of two 7-figure businesses and Helium 10’s Customer Advocate and Brand Evangelist

-There’s a very good chance that you’ll never sell on Amazon’s Vendor Central platform.
+Even though there’s a very good chance that you’ll never sell on Amazon’s Vendor Central platform, you should keep reading.

-Still, I think that you’ll find that looking over the shoulders of these experienced e-commerce pros and understanding the differences between the two platforms will help you to be better Amazon sellers, period.
+That’s because just by looking over the shoulders of these experienced e-commerce pros and understanding the differences between the two platforms, you’ll become a better Amazon seller, period.

-In researching this post, I found a number of articles that did a very awkward balancing act that proposed an imaginary world where the benefits of Amazon’s two different selling portals were more or less equal.
+In researching this post, I found a number of articles that attempted to awkwardly imagine a world where the benefits of Amazon’s two different selling portals were more or less equal.